 - Heat Oil in a frying pan over hight heat, cook Carrot until it stared softening.
 Add drained Tuna and continue cooking, stirring, for a few minutes.
 Season with Dashi Powder and Salt.

 - Then add Egg and cook, stirring continuously, until Egg is cooked.
-Drizzle some Soy Sauce over and combine, if you like.
+Drizzle some Soy Sauce over if you like.